-Although the development of the methodology was completed in Phase I, a need exists for a self-sufficient user's manual to instruct maintenance personnel on the implementation of the method.
+Although the development of the methodology was completed in Phase I, a need existed for a self-sufficient user's manual to instruct maintenance personnel on the implementation of the method.
 Techniques of decision analysis and operations research were used in the development of the method.
 Most maintenance engineers are unfamiliar with such techniques.
-It is, therefore, important to explain how to implement various steps of the method in terms that can be easily understood hy potential users who have a limited knowledge of mathematical or analytical procedures.
+It is, therefore, important to explain how to implement various steps of the method in terms that can be easily understood by potential users who have a limited knowledge of mathematical or analytical procedures.

-The primary objective of this study is to develop a user's manual that can be used by transportation agencies in establishing maintenance levels-of-service.
-The manual should be comprehensive, i.e., it should describe all the steps involved in implementing the methodology; it should be self-sufficient, i.e., transportation agencies should he able to use the methodology without consultant assistance; and the manual should be fully tested, i.e., several transportation agencies should review the manual and fcel confident that they can use it to establish appropriate maintenance levelsof-service.
+The primary objective of this study was to develop a user's manual that can be used by transportation agenices in establishing maintenance levels-of-service.
+The manual is comprehensive, i.e., it describes all the steps involved in implementing the methodology; it is self-sufficient, i.e., transportation agencies are able to use the methodology without consultant assistance; and the manual is tested, i.e., 3 state Departments of Transportation have implemented the methodology for 11 to 57 maintenance conditions.
+Experience with the software indicated that maintenance conditions should be limited to 25 or less.
+Consequently those maintenance conditions on which a very small percentage of the budget is expended should be excluded from the system.